NCAR/HPC-Docs/docs/pbs/index.md

 #### `qinteractive`

-Additionally, the `qinteractive` command provides a convenient way to start an interactive job on either `derecho` or `casper`.
-By default, `qinteractive ` will start an interactive job with 1 CPU and 10GB of memory on `capser`.
-For `derecho`, `qinteractive` will start an interactive job with 32 CPUs and 55GB of memory on the `develop` queue.
+The `qinteractive` command provides a convenient way to start an interactive job on either `derecho` or `casper`.
+By default, when you run `qinteractive` on casper, it starts an interactive job with 1 CPU and 10GB of memory.
+On Derecho, `qinteractive` starts an interactive job with 32 CPUs and 55GB of memory on the `develop` queue.

 The following example shows how to start an interactive job on either `derecho` or `casper` :